adner/adner.github.io/_posts/2025-10-18-teams-ai-sdk-m365-agents-toolkit-doom.markdown

 ![alt text](/images/251018/copilot.png)

 While all of this is very exciting and pretty usable, using the M365 Agents Toolkit and SDK is not for the faint of heart.
-Maybe it is just me, but the large amount of "black box magic" that goes on when provisioning infrastructure using the toolkit makes me feel that I am not really in control, and I find it a bit hard to understand why sometime the Bot Framework is used, and sometimes the Azure Bot Service, confusing (old?) versioning of libraries that are part the toolkit, etc.
+Maybe it is just me, but the large amount of "black box magic" that goes on when provisioning infrastructure using the toolkit makes me feel that I am not really in control, and I find it a bit hard to understand why sometimes the Bot Framework is used, and sometimes the Azure Bot Service, confusing (old?) versions of libraries that are part of the toolkit, etc.

-M365 Agents SDK is for sure the most powerful "pro code" option out there, but since our use-case is to create a bot for Teams, there is also another option - the Teams AI Library.
+M365 Agents SDK is for sure the most powerful "pro code" option out there, but since our use-case is to create a bot only in Teams, there is also another option - the **Teams AI Library**.
 So let's explore it!

 ### The Teams AI Library

-The [Teams AI Library v2](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/welcome) (not v1, which was the one used in the Teams agent template in the toolkit, see above) is a simpler, more developer friendly framework that can be used to create AI Agents in Teams.
+The [Teams AI Library v2](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/welcome) (not v1, which was the one used in the Teams agent template in the toolkit, see above) is a simpler, more developer-friendly framework that can be used to create AI Agents in Teams.
 It says that it has an "improved developer experience in mind", and a "streamlined developer experience".
+Let's find out if this is indeed the case...

-It comes with a [CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/developer-tools/cli) - not to be confused with the [Teams Toolkit CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three), and we can use this CLI to scaffold a C# agent project:
+It comes with a [CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/developer-tools/cli) (not to be confused with the older [Teams Toolkit CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)), and we can use this CLI to scaffold a C# agent project:

 ```bash
 teams new csharp MyDoomAgent --template echo --atk basic
 ```

 The documentation claims that there is a `ai` template available also, but that doesn't seem to be the case - so we'll go for the `echo` template.
-We also ask it to add the "Agent toolkit configuration", hoping that we could get some of that infrastructure magic that we saw in the previous section.
+We also ask it to add a basic "Agent toolkit configuration" by passing the `atk` parameter, hoping that we could get some of that infrastructure magic that we saw in the previous section.
 Opening up the solution in Visual Studio, it looks nice and clean:

 ![alt text](/images/251018/vsteamsailibrary.png)